open-telemetry/opentelemetry.io/content/en/docs/demo/services/cart.md

 [Cart service source](https://github.com/open-telemetry/opentelemetry-demo/blob/main/src/cartservice/)

 > **Note** OpenTelemetry for .NET uses the `System.Diagnostic.DiagnosticSource`
-> library as its API in lieu of the standard OpenTelemetry API for Traces and
+> library as its API instead of the standard OpenTelemetry API for Traces and
 > Metrics. `Microsoft.Extensions.Logging.Abstractions` library is used for Logs.

 ## Traces